lextrack/Simple-Screen-Recorder/README.md

 - Select the **file format** that you want to use from the "File Format" dropdown menu.
 The available formats are "MKV" and "AVI".<br>

 - Select the **framerate** that you want to use from the "Video framerate" dropdown menu.
-You can record a video at 30 or 60 fps (I recommend selecting 30).<br>
+You can record a video at 30 or 60 fps.<br>

-- Select the **resolution** that you want to use from the "Resolution" dropdown menu.
-Available resolutions include "3840x2160", "2560x1440", "1920x1080", "1600x900", "1536x864", "1366x768", "1360x768" and "1280x720". **This selector always will take your primary monitor.
-Depending on your display resolution, you must adjust the resolution in the app.**<br>
+- Select the **monitor** that you want to record from the "Monitor selector" dropdown menu.<br>

 - If you check the "Capture all monitors" option, the app is going to create a video with all the monitors connected to the system.<br>